 There are some places that are not far in terms of distance but somehow we take too long to go there.
 Lucknow is one of those cities and finally, I managed to take a short solo trip to the city of Nawabs.
+I traveled from Delhi to Lucknow by Indian Railways.
 There are some interesting places to visit in Lucknow.

 The purpose of my short trip was to see monuments and taste some yummy food from old lanes of Lucknow.